 Over the past 15 years of data collected by the FBI’s NICS background check system just over a million applicants out of 183 million checks were denied to buy a firearm, almost all for one of 12 reasons.
+Prior to 1968, most adults in the United States could purchase a firearm without state interference.
+Guns were available in local retail stores, as well as mail-order catalogs, and as long as you hadn’t been convicted of a felony and you had the funds, there weren’t any questions asked.
+Things are different now.

 In November 1998, the FBI’s National Instant Criminal Background Check System, or NICS system went live and began the congressionally mandated process of clearing each potential gun buyer who went through an FFL holder.
 The center is located at the FBI’s Criminal Justice Information Services Division in Clarksburg, West Virginia, and is open 17-hours a day to issue either a ‘proceed,’ ‘cancel,’ ‘delay,’ or ‘deny,’ order when FFL holders call in to vet a gun buyer or transferee.